I stayed at a hotel in the Old Town of Dubai - the side I think you should visit

 You can book in advance when planning a visit to Al Shindagha Museum, as it's a popular tourist attraction.
 There are a variety of different workshops that you can do.
 I did a weaving workshop where a local woman taught me how to weave a camel.
 It was very hard, but completing it and holding the little weaved camel in my hand brought my a lot of joy.
 Visiting the museum, and getting to do these workshops such as these, is a great way to actually immerse yourself in the culture of Dubai and you get to learn more by speaking to people born and raised there.

 You can also get authentic experiences at the hotel.
-I did a Calligraphy Workshop at the hotel where I painted my name in Arabic.
-The workshops was run by a lovely artist from Dubai, who did admittedly give me a bit of help, and it was such a nice activity to do in Dubai that I would recommend.
+I did a Calligraphy Workshop where I painted my name in Arabic.
+The workshop was run by a lovely artist from Dubai, who did admittedly give me a bit of help, and it was such a nice activity to do in Dubai that I would recommend.

 The hotel is nestled in the authentic side with gorgeous buildings around and charming markets.
 Stay at this hotel and you will be immersed in Dubai’s culture and yet the option of visiting new Dubai is still there.
 It is in a superb location.
 It might not be in the part where all the celebrities and Instagrammers go - but it is in the part that I think everyone should visit.